 How To Remove Green Algae From A Wood Deck

-Green algae is an unsightly yet common eyesore that can build up on your deck over time.
-If your deck is looking green after a long summer of humid weather or winter snowfall, read on to learn the best ways to clean it off and prevent regrowth.
+Green algae on deck surfaces are an unsightly yet common issue that can accumulate over time.
+If your deck is looking green after a long summer of humid weather or winter snowfall, read on to learn the best ways to kill algae on deck, clean it off, and prevent regrowth.

 What Is Green Algae?